18 Bad Habits That Are Thinning Your Hair

 “The best diet for your hair is the same one that’s best for your heart, brain, and longevity—the Mediterranean diet, with lean protein, nuts, fruits and vegetables, whole grains, and healthy fats,” says Dr. Piliang.
 Protein is especially important: Your hair is made of protein, and eating enough helps gives hair its strength and structure.

-Says Kingsley, "If you aren't eating correctly, no matter what products you use on your hair, it simply won't grow to its best ability."
-Being low in iron, vitamin D, or zinc (a rare deficiency) can lead to thinning hair.
+Says Kingsley, “If you aren’t eating correctly, no matter what products you use on your hair, it simply won’t grow to its best ability.”
+Being low in iron, vitamin D, zinc (a rare deficiency), or any of these vitamins can lead to thinning hair.

 Bad habit: Overbleaching